bormaxi8080/starred/README.md

 ## Java

+- [SPLWare/esProc](https://github.com/SPLWare/esProc) - esProc SPL is a scripting language for data processing, with well-designed rich library functions and powerful syntax, which can be executed in a Java program through JDBC interface and computing inde
 - [mcastillof/FakeTraveler](https://github.com/mcastillof/FakeTraveler) - Fake where your phone is located (Mock location for Android).
 - [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it
 - [apache/fury](https://github.com/apache/fury) - A blazingly fast multi-language serialization framework powered by JIT and zero-copy.